Gift Cards Loyalty Return Policy

 Genuinely better.

 Washington DC has good sushi restaurants.
 None of them source Ikejime-processed Bluefin Tuna direct from the farm in Goto, Nagasaki — Hosei Suisan, two-time winner of Nagasaki Prefecture's top prize for farmed Bluefin, the top producing prefecture in Japan.
 None of them carry Sasshu Salmon, raised on Chiran tea and Kagoshima mineral groundwater, available nowhere else outside Japan.
-None of them have a direct air freight agreement routing Fukuoka → Haneda → Dulles, landing fish at IAD within 24–48 hours of processing.
+None of them have a direct air freight agreement routing Fukuoka → Haneda → Dulles, landing fish at IAD within approximately 48 hours of processing.

 A restaurant receives fish, holds it in a sushi case for days, and serves it at an unknown age.
 Your fish is available the day it clears customs.
 The gap in freshness is not marginal.